JasonWeinzierl/simple-chatroom/README.md

 # simple-chatroom
 A simple cli chat room that includes a client and a server.
-Client can login, create a new user, send messages, and logout.
+Clients can login or create a new user, send messages, see who is logged in, and logout.
 Server manages the chat room, clients, and message distribution.
+Communication is over TCP using the [net](https://nodejs.org/api/net.html) module of Node.js.

 ## Install

 `npm i`

 ## Run

-`node lib/server` from one cli.
+`npm start` to prompt for client or server.

+`npm start server` from one shell.
+Stop server with interrupt signal.

-`node lib/client` from another cli.
+`npm start client` from another shell.

+## Usage

+Client commands: help, login, logout, newuser, who, send [all|UserID], exit

 ## Dependencies